Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Prospective clients should be aware that Ritholtz's director of wealth management, Kris Venne, and two investment advisor representatives, Brian Rosen and Jonathan Novy, founded an insurance agency, RWM Insurance Services.
+Prospective clients should be aware that Ritholtz personnel also own an insurance agency, RWM Insurance Services.
 They and their associates sell insurance products to clients of the firm on a commission basis, which could be useful for clients who need insurance solutions.
-Although this could create a potential conflict of interest, the firm is bound by fiduciary duty, meaning it must always act in clients' best interests.
+However, this creates a potential conflict of interest, because Ritholtz advisors have a financial incentive to recommend certain products over others.
+Although, the firm is bound by fiduciary duty, meaning it must always act in clients' best interests.

-Aside from those two caveats, there isn’t much else to watch out for with Ritholtz Wealth Management.
+Aside from that caveat, there isn’t much else to watch out for with Ritholtz Wealth Management.
+The firm does not have any disclosures on its record with the SEC.

 Opening an Account With Ritholtz Wealth Management

 Ritholtz makes it easy to get in touch.
 You can reach out via its phone number listed on its website or its informational email address, info@ritholtzwealth.com.
-Perhaps the most targeted way to strike up a client relationship with Ritholtz, however, is by clicking the bright green “Reach Out” button in the right hand corner of its website.
+Perhaps the most targeted way to strike up a client relationship with Ritholtz, however, is by clicking the "Talk to an Advisor" button in the right hand corner of its website.
 Once you click, you'll be asked to answer a short series of questions, including your email address, first and last name, phone number, zip code, range of investable assets, any other information you'd like the firm to know before contacting you and how you heard about the firm.

 For clients who use the firm's comprehensive portfolio management service, Ritholtz will begin the process with at least one meeting, ideally in person.
 The advisor and client will discuss the client's current financial situation, goals and risk tolerance.
 The firm may then propose a plan, which the client has the option of whether to accept.